Higher and foundation tiers

-In 1904 Thompson suggested a model of the atom based on his ideas and work.
+In 1904 Professor J.J.
+Thomson suggested a model to describe the internal structure of the atom based on his ideas and experimental work.

 the atom is often called the plum pudding model.
-His idea of what an atom looks like is a sphere of
+His model described the atom as a sphere of

-positive charge in which are embedded the electrons.
-A bit like a plum pudding or chocolate chip
+positive charge in which are embedded the negatively charged electrons; a bit like a plum pudding or chocolate chip

-One of Thompson's students at Cambridge University, was the brilliant scientist Ernest
+One of Professor Thomson's students at Cambridge University was the brilliant scientist Ernest

 A sample of radioactive

 radium metal was placed inside a lead block with a hole at one end.
-Radium emits alpha particles.
+Radioactive radium metal has an unstable nucleus and it emits alpha particles.

-Alpha particles are large heavy slow moving particles with a charge of 2+, they
+Alpha particles have a charge of 2+, since they

 consist

-of 2 protons and 2 neutrons, similar to the
+of 2 protons and 2 neutrons, in fact alpha particles are similar to the

 nucleus of a helium atom.
-Alpha particles are only able to travel a few centimetres in air so the whole experiment was carried out in a sealed container in which the air was sucked out by a vacuum pump.
+Since alpha particles are only able to travel a few centimetres in air the whole experiment proposed by Rutherford was carried out in a sealed container in which the most of the air was sucked out by a vacuum pump.

-Rutherford was able to detect the alpha particles as they
+The image below outlines the set-up Rutherford used in his experiment.
+He was able to detect the alpha particles as they

 emitted a glow when they struck the fluorescent screen shown in the image below.
-From the image you can see that some of the
+From the image you can see that most of the

 alpha particles travelled straight through the

-gold foil but some were deflected through small angles and some even bounced straight back, as if they had
+gold foil but some were deflected through small angles and a few even bounced straight back; as if they had

 hit something solid and heavy!